LiamJCates/Programming-Notes/Programming Methods/Fundamentals/Constructs/Syntax.md

 ## Syntax
 https://en.wikipedia.org/wiki/Syntax_(programming_languages)
 Just as human languages have grammar to dictate the rules of the language, a programming language has syntax.

-The syntax is the rules for how we structure a program using a given language.
+In natural language, sentences are constructed according to specific grammatical rules.
+The rules that govern how sentences are constructed in a language is called syntax.

-To represent language constructs, syntax rules define the combinations of symbols that are considered to be correctly structured statements or expressions in that language.
+In computer science, the syntax of a computer language is defined to be the set of rules that defines the combinations of symbols that are considered to be correctly structured.

+### Tokens
 The smallest individual unit of a program written in any language is called a token.
-Larger programmatic units are comprised of combinations of tokens.
+Larger programmatic units are comprised of combinations of symbols called tokens.

 Common Token Elements
   Character Set